collocations.org

 He drew in another breath of air.

-VERB + AIR
+VERB + air

-breathe (in), gulp in, suck in
+breathe in, gulp in, inhale, suck in

-Land crabs breathe air and cannot swim. | She gulped in the fresh mountain air.
+She gulped in the fresh mountain air.

 fight for, gasp for